paulkarpenko/us-code-ui/uscode/title-16-conservation/chapter-007-protection-of-migratory-game-and-insectivorous-birds.md

 **(b) Alteration** Except as provided in clauses (i) and (ii) of section 504(l)(D) 11 So in original.
 Probably should be “504(1)(D)”. of title 18, no person shall alter, mutilate, imitate, or counterfeit any stamp authorized by this subchapter, or imitate or counterfeit any die, plate, or engraving therefor, or make, print, or knowingly use, sell, or have in his possession any such counterfeit, die, plate, or engraving.

-**(c) Reproduction** Notwithstanding the provisions of subsection (b) of this section, or the prohibition in [section 474 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section474&num=0&edition=prelim), or other provisions of law, the Secretary may authorize, with the concurrence of the Secretary of the Treasury,
+**(c) Reproduction** Notwithstanding the provisions of subsection (b), or the prohibition in [section 474 of title 18](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title18-section474&num=0&edition=prelim), or other provisions of law, the Secretary may authorize, with the concurrence of the Secretary of the Treasury,

 (1) the color reproduction, or